veebch/Bip39-Dice/README.md

 - Print the pdf,
 - grab a pen,
-- a pocket calculator (optional) and
+- a pocket calculator (optional),
-- some dice and generate the first 23 words.
+- some dice
+You're now ready to generate the first 23 words.
+Follow the instructions in the  [pdf](/).

 ## Step 2: The 24th word